LanguageAsCode/.github/README.md

 ### 1. Our Guiding Philosophy

-The 'Language is Code' methodology is grounded in a consistent set of core beliefs about learning, creativity, and the essential nature of human-machine collaboration.
+The 'Language As Code' methodology is grounded in a consistent set of core beliefs about learning, creativity, and the essential nature of human-machine collaboration.
 These principles are not abstract ideals; they are the operational logic that drives our content and defines our approach to education in the age of AI.

 - **Uncertainty as Catalyst** We treat "wildcards"—unfamiliar concepts in language or code—as the starting point for creative exploration, not as obstacles to be overcome.
 - **Quest Over Outcome** We believe the true value of our work lies in the structured, recursive process of discovery, emphasizing that the journey itself is the most valuable ingredient.